Gonzaga downs Little Rock 68-51 in opening round game

+“My mindset, I was really excited and pumped up for this game,” Campbell said.
+“Even before the game, I was really excited and I was feeling my shot.
+In warm ups, I just kept talking to myself positively, and the next shot would go in.”

-Zykera Rice added 18 points and six rebounds for the Bulldogs (29-4), who advance to play the winner of Saturday’s later game between No. 13 seed Boise State and host Oregon State, the fourth seed.
+The five 3-pointers matched Campbell’s career high at Gonzaga.
+Zykera Rice added 18 points and six rebounds for the Bulldogs (29-4), who advance to play host Oregon State, the fourth seed on Monday.

 Tori Lasker led the Trojans (21-10) with 16 points.
 The loss snapped a six-game winning streak for the Sun Belt tournament champions.